-Thai Chicken Cashew is one of my favourite Thai recipes, no question.
+This Thai Vegetable Stir Fry is a variation of the classic Thai Chicken Cashew a favourite amongst Thai recipes, no question.
 It’s also one of the few things in Thailand that you can eat without setting your mouth on fire.
 It’s a safe haven for those who aren’t used to the extreme spice that Thailand has to offer.

-Now that we’re on a mission to eat less meat and more vegetables I have opted to make this old-time favourite without the chicken, turning it into a quick and easy meat-free dinner option that is absolutely delicious.
+Now that we’re on a mission to eat less meat and more vegetables we have opted to make this old-time favourite without the chicken, turning it into a quick and easy meat-free dinner that is absolutely delicious.

 This dish combines beautiful vegetables with a well-rounded sauce, giving you a hint of sweetness.
 It’s then topped with cashew nuts that deliver a burst of flavour.

-This sauce is a great base and can be added to many recipe variations including noodle based vegetable dishes.
+This sauce is an amazing base and can be added to many recipe variations including noodle-based vegetable dishes.
 Don’t forget to add a chilli or two if you enjoy a bit of extra spice.

 Which Vegetables to Use?

 You don’t have to follow the exact list of vegetables in this recipe, as long as you substitute roughly the same amount of vegetables for what you already have in the fridge, you’ll be fine.
-I do like using red and/or green peppers as a standard as it feels a bit more authentic to me, but it’s not 100% essential.
-You can cut the vegetables Julienne style as pictured or for a more chunky feel you can chop them roughly by halving lenght wise and then chopping at a slight angle at around 1cm thickness as that creates an interesting mix of shapes.
+We like using red and/or green peppers as a standard as it feels a bit more authentic, but it’s not 100% essential.
+You can cut the vegetable Julienne style as pictured or for a more chunky feel you can chop them roughly by halving lengthwise and then chopping at a slight angle at around 1cm thickness as that creates an interesting mix of shapes.

 Vegetarian Oyster Sauce